 Split ends are caused by various reasons.
 Find out 5 major reasons of split ends

-Split ends, scientifically termed as Trichoptilosis schizotrichia, refer to the fraying or splitting of hair shafts in the ends.
+Split ends, scientifically termed Trichoptilosis schizotrichia, refer to the fraying or splitting of hair shafts in the ends.
 There can be no enemy of your hair more fierce and obstinate than this condition.
-No matter what your age is, you can experience this phenomenon, and complain of it every other week.
-Even if you snip them off, they keep coming back and haunt you.
+No matter what your age is, you can experience this phenomenon, and complain about it every other week.
+Even if you snip them off, they keep coming back and haunting you.

 Heat is one of the major causes of split ends.
 If you apply too much heat for drying or styling your hair, you have more chances of developing split ends.
-So, let your hair dry naturally after washing, instead of drying it with a hair dryer, unless you are really in a hurry.
-Avoid styling your hair with hair irons, hair curlers, and other such heating instruments.
-Instead, wear hair styles that can be accomplished without heating.
+So, let your hair dry naturally after washing, instead of drying it with a hairdryer, unless you are really in a hurry.
+Avoid styling your hair with hair irons, hair curlers, and other heating instruments.
+Instead, wear hairstyles that can be accomplished without heating.

 Improper brushing and combing of hair, especially when wet, can cause your hair to split at the ends.
 Always start combing from the ends, gradually making your way to the roots.
 Brushing can make your hair look fuller and fluffier, but over-brushing can damage their health, and cause them to split.
 So, always use a leave-in conditioner after every wash, so that your hair remains soft, and the brush can glide easily through it.

 Mechanical forces like the excessive rubbing of hair, tying it tight in a ponytail or braid, etc. can ruin the health of your hair, and cause them to split at the ends.
 Wearing a scarf that is always in contact with your hair ends can encourage the development of split ends, especially if it is made up of cotton.
 Always use smooth fabric like satin for pillow covers and scarves.